hashwithharsh/hashwithharsh.github.io/README.md

 The website is built using **pure HTML, CSS, and JavaScript** without frameworks to keep deployment simple and lightweight.

+# Short 20-second explanation..
+this project is a personal DevOps portfolio using a serverless architecture.
+The frontend is hosted on GitHub Pages while the backend runs as serverless functions on Vercel.
+The backend handles authentication using bcrypt and JWT and securely pushes blog and project updates to the GitHub repository using the GitHub API.
+This architecture separates frontend, backend, and secret management while keeping deployment simple and cost-efficient.

 ---

 # 🚀 Live Website